nprapps/elections24-primaries/.github/ISSUE_TEMPLATE/new-election-checklist.md

 Mobile apps
 - [ ] Coordinate with mobile team that they have the correct embeds (remember that the liveblog headlines module for mobile additionally uses the `pjax=false` param)

+On election day
+- [ ] Add liveblog link to results site topnav and footer